 7.15 Form 5(includingPart 6B) must be completed and returned to the costs section along with the assessment fee within one month of the assessment.

 7.16 If a paying party refuses to sign Form 5, the signature of the receiving party will be sufficient, provided the Registrar is satisfied that the paying party has refused to sign without good reason.

 8. Extension of Time and Filing Out of Time

-8.1 Any request for an extension of the three month period for filing a bill must be made in writing or by email to the Costs Clerk and copied to the other parties.
-If such an extension is agreed by the parties they should inform the Costs Clerk.
+8.1 Any request for an extension of the three-month period for filing a bill must be copied to the other parties.
+If such an extension is agreed by the partiesthat should be made clear.